Kong/kubernetes-ingress-controller/README.md

 ### Preview and Experimental Features

-At any time the KIC may include features or options that are considered experimental and wont be enabled by default, nor available in the [Kong Documentation Site][kongdocs].
+At any time the KIC may include features or options that are considered experimental and are not enabled by default, nor available in the [Kong Documentation Site][kongdocs].

 If you're a developer/enthusiast who's interested in testing or helping to